Causal Effects of Prenatal Drug Exposure on Birth Defects with Missing by Terathanasia: Challenges, Notation and Assumptions

+\begin{assump}[Conditional ignorability] The treatment assignment is randomized, once given the covariates; that is, \eqn (Y(d), O(d), T(d), C(d), M(d), V_{-nuc})\perp D~|~\boldV_{nuc}, \ee where `$ \perp$' denotes statistical independence. \end{assump} Conditional ignorability is commonly assumed in the literature which renders the identification of causal effects possible.
+It requires an investigator's ability to collect sufficient covariates to ensure randomization given the covariates.
+The set of covariates $\boldV_{nuc}$ given above was used in the final analysis of the data set for FDA labeling purposes, and the process of confounder selection was discussed in \cite{xu2018impact}.

-The next two assumptions are commonly used for survival data, commonly known as non-informative censoring and truncation; see for example \cite{qin:etal:2011, hou2018nonparametric}.
-Note that in the selection model to be specified in the next section, the birth defect outcome $Y$ is a predictor of the SAB outcome $T$.
+Assumptions \ref{assump:SUTVA} - \ref{assump:condigno} allow us to infer causal effects based on the observed data.
+The next two assumptions are commonly used for survival data, known as non-informative censoring and truncation.
+Note that by the theory of `terathanasia' which we adopt for the selection model in the next section, the birth defect outcome $Y$ is a predictor of the SAB outcome $T$.